dowdio/dowdio.github.io/about.md

 permalink: /about/
 ---

 I'm a software developer living in Wilmington, NC.
 I build asp.net applications and I enjoy making clients happy.
-When I m not writing software I love spending time with my beautiful wife and my 2 amazing boys!
+When I'm not writing software, I love spending time with my beautiful wife and my 2 amazing boys!

 ### Contact me